open-goal/jak-project/docs/markdown/tfrag.md

 The "far" render has many subroutines.
 Currently I have only ported "program 6" and with a modification to remove about half the code.
 Internally, on VU1, tfrag double buffers GIF data.
 One packed will be getting "XGKICK"ed while another is being built.
 They have a pretty complicated system for switching this buffer (it's not synced to the XTOP UNPACK double buffering stuff, like it was on sprite), but I removed this feature and could get of half the packet building code, which is mostly a duplicate.

 This "program 6" is not capable of interpolating the mesh and just draws at one level of detail.
 But it is capable of drawing at _different_ levels of detail (at least 2).
 I suspect there are other programs for interpolating the mesh and doing color computations.

+Annoyingly, even tfragments that are at a single LOD, but border tfragments of a different LOD must have a special interpolation applied to them.

 There is at least one other "drawing" program.
 I tried using program 6 when the game wanted other programs, and surprisingly it drew more stuff.
 But every now and then, things go wrong and it generates garbage data when running like this.